Le Mois de la Photo à Montréal 2015

-Guest curator for the 14th edition
+Guest curator, 14th edition

 For its 14th edition, Le Mois de la Photo à Montréal has produced a major reference book, edited by Joan Fontcuberta and illustrated with the works of the 29 artists exhibited in the biennial.
 In addition, leading experts in the field critically investigate the post-photographic condition, exploring communication and transmission of visual data in cyberspace, the boundaries of virtual reality, as well as the Internet as a new public space in which the proliferation of images reflect and shape the world.
 This publication challenges us to re-examine what photography is today.

 The post-photographic era is characterized by the massification of images and by their circulation and availability online.
 Digital technology not only provokes ontological fractures in photography but also engenders profound changes in its social and functional values.
 Thus post-photographic visual culture is shaken, on the one hand, by aggressive challenging of the notion of authorship and, on the other, by the legitimation of appropriationist practices.
 In this new context, The Post-Photographic Condition invites us to question the nature of creation and the scope of artisticity.

 With essays by Joan Fontcuberta, Derrick de Kerckhove, Suzanne Paquet, Fred Ritchin, and David Tomas.